-So-called 'disruptor companies' are more commonly used by in-house counsel to save on costs by enabling certain tasks to be done by software instead of newer lawyers, causing concern in some quarters about attorney employment.
-On the other hand, some argue that lawyers are freed up to do more substantial work.
+So-called 'disruptor companies' are more commonly used by in-house counsel to save on costs by enabling certain tasks to be achieved using software instead of newer lawyers, causing concern in some quarters about attorney employment.
+On the other hand, some argue that lawyers are freed up to do the more substantial work.
 In any event, lawyers remain responsible for the work product that ultimately bears their names.

-The use of AI tools by lawyers remains within the province of ethical considerations, and as with any outsourcing or cloud usage, lawyers remain responsible for ensuring compliance with competence (including certain levels of technological competence necessary to perform their tasks), client confidentiality, the role of lawyer as adviser and supervisory responsibilities.
+Use of AI tools by lawyers remain within the province of ethical considerations, and as with any outsourcing or cloud usage, lawyers remain responsible for ensuring compliance with competence (including certain levels of technological competence necessary to perform their tasks), client confidentiality, role of lawyer as advisor, and supervisory responsibilities.

 Other differences between outside counsel and in-house counsel include the cost allocation.
-As with legal research programs or other such items, the question will be whether this is overhead or whether use by a firm of such AI may be passed on to the client.
+As with legal research programs or other such items, the question will be whether this is an overhead or whether a firm's use of such AI may be passed on to the client.